Surucobe/game/README.md

 # game
-a game made in javascript
+a game made in javascript classes